raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 **Backup and DR** costs are not trivial.
 The above example uses a pilot light DR strategy with asynchronous database copies to another region; the other virtual machines would need to be recreated

 **Network costs** will vary based on traffic flows, gateways, firewall type, and activity.
 Try to identify in advance if there is a large amount of data churn or replication.
-Monitoring, log storage, and **other minor service** costs should not be underestimated.
+**Monitoring, log storage**, and **other minor service** costs should not be underestimated.
 If you have done a Proof of Concept (PoC), it may be possible to extrapolate some of these costs to get an idea of how they accumulate.

 **Support costs** should also be considered.
 If business-critical support is needed, for mid-range customers it's going to be between 7-10% of cloud spend.